- Responsive powertrain

 features & specs

 Transitioning from coupe to convertible is really one of the things the Eos does best.
 Its retractable hardtop arrangement is tight, quick, and nearly flawless.
-In less than 25 seconds, a total of eight electric motors work in conjunction, unlatching the roof from the windshield header, flipping, folding, and tucking it neatly under the metal trunklid.
+In less than 25 seconds, eight electric motors work together, unlatching the roof from the windshield header, flipping, folding, and tucking it neatly under the metal trunklid.
 The design looks neat, and it results in a handsome side profile up or down.
 We have noticed that wind turbulence isn't as great as it could be at speed, and the wind deflector itself is quite noisy.

-Pricing may prove a sticking point for some shoppers, though; as the base Eos starts just a few thousand dollars higher than where you'd think it might be in the market.
-For 2015, it starts at around $35k, and the Executive tops $42k--which puts it just a couple grand below the more prestigious Audi A5 Cabriolet.
+Pricing may prove a sticking point for some shoppers, though; as the base Eos starts just a few thousand dollars higher than where we think it should.
+For 2016, it starts at around $32,000, much higher than a Ford Mustang convertible.